gradosphera/gonka/mlnode/planning/task-1-implementation-summary.md

    - If library API fails, fail gracefully rather than complex workarounds

 **Result**: Significantly more reliable verification, catches all failure modes, much simpler code

+### Improvements from Status Refactoring (2024-10-11)

+10. **Removed ERROR Status - Simplified to Cache States** ✅
+   - Removed `ERROR` status enum value
+   - Status now reflects **cache state**, not operation outcome
+   - `NOT_FOUND`: No trace of model in cache
+   - `PARTIAL`: Some files exist but model is incomplete
+   - Failed downloads now set status to `PARTIAL` with error details in `error_message` field
+   - Added `_has_partial_files()` method to detect incomplete models in cache
+   - More intuitive API: status tells you what's in the cache, error_message tells you what went wrong
+   - Cleaner separation of concerns

+**Result**: More intuitive status semantics - status = cache state, error_message = what went wrong

+11. **Added Status to List Endpoint** ✅
+   - List endpoint now returns `ModelListItem` with both model and status
+   - Shows DOWNLOADED or PARTIAL for each model in cache
+   - Allows clients to see incomplete models at a glance
+   - No need to call status endpoint for each model individually
+   - Better UX - users can identify and clean up partial downloads easily

+**Result**: List endpoint now provides complete cache visibility including partial downloads